 WOMM’s success can be attributed to its source: a friend or family member whose opinion you trust.
 Businesses can spend millions of dollars building a creditable reputation, however what can more likely influence a purchase decision is a simple recommendation from a peer.

-The evidence is overwhelming: 92% of consumers around the world say that they trust recommendations from friends more than all other forms of advertising.
-84% of global consumers say that word of mouth is the most trustworthy source of product recommendations, and 77% of consumers say they are more likely to buy a new product when they learn about it from friends or family.
+The evidence is overwhelming: 92% of consumers around the world say that they trust recommendations from friends more than all other forms of advertising and 88% of consumers say that word of mouth is the most trustworthy source of product recommendations.

 Because it stems from a reliable source, word of mouth taps into principles that are at the core of credit unions and their members: credibility, community and dependability.
 Word of mouth referrals break through the traditional marketing messages used by financial institutions distributed via their paid advertising.
 Banner ads, billboards and commercials can’t engage the same way a personal conversation can.